The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Application to real astronomical data

 \section{Application to real astronomical data}

-In this section, we validate the proposed algorithms by imaging of a wide field of view containing the ESO 137-006 galaxy and other radio sources of interest, from data acquired with the MeerKAT telescope.
-This field of view has recently sparked interest in the radio astronomy community for the observation of collimated synchrotron threads \cite{ramatsoku2020collimated}.
-We stress that we rely on the same shelf of denoisers that was used in the experiments on simulated data, meaning that no denoisers had to be trained specifically for the experiments in this section.
+In this section, we validate our robust PnP approach on real observations of the radio galaxy ESO 137-006, the loudest radio galaxy in the Norma cluster, acquired with the MeerKAT telescope.
+This field of view has recently sparked interest in the radio astronomy community for the observation of collimated synchrotron threads \citep{ramatsoku2020collimated, dabbech2022first}.
+We stress that we rely on the same shelf of denoisers that was used in the experiments on simulated data, meaning that, in line with the PnP motivation, no denoisers had to be trained specifically for the experiments in this section.